 Grandma’s Pig Cake

-Moist, fluffy, buttery yellow cake filled with juicy mandarin oranges topped with a cool, creamy pineapple and whipped cream frosting– this is seriously the ultimate summer time cake!
+Moist, fluffy, buttery yellow cake filled with juicy mandarin oranges topped with a cool, creamy pineapple and whipped cream frosting– Grandma’s Pig Cake is the ultimate summer time dessert!

 Super moist yellow cake filled with mandarin oranges with a creamy vanilla pineapple whipped topping.
 This cake gets its name from its frequent and popular appearances at pig pickings.
 But, I think its name more aptly describes how "piggy" it will make you after the first bite!